rajantha22/tachometer-Labview/README.md

 you need to open the labview project and set the correct port with the arduino mega then run the porject.
 If there is any error with the PORT you need to restart the programs. thank you

-email:- 2015s15221@stu.cmb.ac.lk
+!!!!!!!!! note labview file and the circuit diagram will be uploaded soon. email:- 2015s15221@stu.cmb.ac.lk